skip to main content

 Religious Ceremonies

-If you are getting married in an Anglican church, the religious preliminaries will be followed.
-This involves the reading of the Banns.
+If you are getting married in an Church of England church, the religious preliminaries will be followed, reading of the Banns.
 You will need to speak to the vicar to organise this.
 There is usually no involvement from the Register Office.
 However, if you and/or your partner are foreign nationals subject to immigration control you will be required to give notice at your local Register Office, as per the civil preliminaries above.

 If you are marrying in any other church or religious building notices will need to be given at your local register office, as per the civil preliminaries above.